glitton/dive-with-sean/content/blog/sean-one-year/index.md

 Prior to spreading Sean's ashes, my sister Jenny, gave a very beautiful speech stating how we all loved and missed Sean, thanked everybody for spending the time to be at the event, and that although the price of love is grief, we would do it all over again.
 `youtube: https://youtube.com/shorts/A4T-IHjfODQ`

-The dive site usually has some current but not this time, the conditions were perfect!
+The dive site usually has some current but not this time; the conditions were perfect!
 No current at all from Batoc to Beatrice.
 The highlight for me was this very shy yellowish frogfish.
 I spotted it swimming to this wall and it was challenging to get a shot of her but I managed.

 ![yellow_frog_fish](./yellow-frog-fish.jpg)